PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Evaluation

 \subsection{Composability and predictability}

-We demonstrate how \partir{} users can compose well-known strategies using manual tactics while getting the expected communication collectives (from the respective papers), as reported after every tactic is applied.
-We partitioned four different models with different schedules and inspected the resulting number of collectives, shown in \Cref{table:collectives_manual}.
+We demonstrate that \partir{} users compose strategies using manual tactics and verify the model achieves the expected communication collectives from the respective papers. \Cref{table:collectives_manual} shows the four different models partitioned with different schedules and reports the resulting number of collectives.

 T32 has 289 parameter tensors (9 for each block + embeddings).
-With batch parallelism, we expect one AR for each parameter gradient tensor and one AR for the loss value.
+With batch parallelism, we expect one AllReduce (AR) for each parameter gradient tensor and one AR for the loss value.
 The resulting 290 ARs add up with the 4 ARs per layer that Megatron \cite{shoeybi2020megatronlm} requires when composing both strategies together.
-Both Z2 and Z3 \cite{zero2019} partition parameter gradients and optimizer states along the batch axis (of embeddings and four-parameter tensors per layer in this experiment), resulting in 129 of the existing ARs becoming RSs, and the introduction of one or two AG per parameter tensor in the case of Z2 or Z3, respectively.
-The embedding partition strategy (EMB) partitions the embedding tensor along the d\_model dimension, which has the effect of partitioning activations, which in turn helps leverage collective-compute overlapping~\cite{collective-matmul}.
+Both Z2 and Z3 \cite{zero2019} partition parameter gradients and optimizer states along the batch axis (of embeddings and four-parameter tensors per layer in this experiment), resulting in 129 of the existing ARs becoming ReduceScatters (RS), and the introduction of one or two AllGather (AG) per parameter tensor in the case of Z2 or Z3, respectively.
+The embedding partition strategy (EMB) partitions the embedding tensor along the d\_model dimension, which has the effect of partitioning activations.
 The reasoning is similar for IT32 and UNet.
-Note that IT32 is an inference-only benchmark and does not require any AR for batch parallelism.
-Moreover, the serving loop in IT32 greatly amplifies the number of collectives.
-Multi-query sharding (MQ) \cite{inference_transformer} over the batch axis introduces an AR and two A2A per layer, except for the final loop, which requires an extra AG.

-Finally, GNS is made of nodes connected by edges; we partitioned it using edge sharding (ES)~\cite{edge_sharding}, which partitions the GNS's edges, creating subgraphs around the edges and distributes them to devices in the network while replicating the associated GNS's nodes.
+Note that IT32 is an inference-only benchmark and does not require any AR for batch parallelism, the collectives in IT32 reflects the serving loop.
+Multi-Query sharding (MQ) \cite{inference_transformer} over the batch axis introduces an AR and two All2All (A2A) per layer, except for the final loop, which requires an extra AG.
+Finally, GNS is made of nodes connected by edges; we partitioned it using \textit{Edge Sharding} (ES)~\cite{edge_sharding}, that partitions the GNS's edges to create edges subgraphs distributed to devices in the network while replicating the associated GNS's nodes.
 Every message passing and propagation through the GNS introduces a collective to communicate updates from neighbors in the GNS's graph.
 Thus, we expect 2 AR per messaging passing (24) through each MLP layer (5) of every node and one for the global feature aggregator, the molecular GNS has an additional 2 AR for the graph encoder and one final one at the decoder.